Report: Trump Has Soured on Wilbur Ross, Who Can’t Stay Awake at Meetings

 “Wilbur’s been sucking up for months, trying to get back in the president’s good graces,” a Trump-orbit source added, but that hasn’t repaired the damage.

 Ross also lost the trust of Forbes last year after they decided he had been exaggerating his wealth.
-They removed him from their list of billionaires after the federal financial disclosure forms Ross gave to the government last year indicated he had less than $700 million in assets.
+They removed him from their list of billionaires after the federal financial-disclosure forms Ross gave to the government last year indicated he had less than $700 million in assets.
 Ross’s de-listing embarrassment didn’t go unnoticed in a White House that fetishizes business-world success.

 In November, it also emerged that Ross had failed to disclose ties to businesses connected to Russian president Vladimir Putin during his Senate confirmation hearings, but the report doesn’t make any mention of anyone in the White House caring about that.